duythai275/ludycakeshop_management/README.md

 ### `npm install`

-Install dependency repos for this Node app
+Install dependency repos for this Node app. <br/>
+This command should be executed before setting up the online or offline app